Unforeseen medical treatment

 Doctors / Dentists / Hospital treatment

-- Part of the cost of medicines listed in the “Official List of Medicines Subsidised by the Health Services” is supported by the State.
-You will have to pay the rest, which may vary between 10% and 85% of the price of the prescribed medicine.
+- Part of the cost of medicines listed in the “Official List of Medicines Subsidised by the Health Services” is covered by the state.
+You will have to pay the rest upfront.
+The proportion varies between 10% and 85% of the price.

 - Lists of pharmacies providing 24-hour service are available at any pharmacy.